FHantke/brave-browser-wiki/Ethereum-Provider-API.md

 These are not implemented yet in Brave and they are being tracked here: https://github.com/brave/brave-browser/issues/17986

+# Provider properties

+### `selectedAddress`

+The string address of the first allowed address or undefined if no account is currently allowed.
+Note that when the keyring is locked it is undefined.

+### `chainId`

+The chain ID of the currently connected network.

 # Legacy Provider methods

 A number of legacy provider methods are provided for backwards compatibility: